 - Processing Time: 4-6 weeks.

-The Societat Limitatad (S.L.) is the equivalent of an LLC in the United States.
+The Societat Limitada (S.L.) is the equivalent of a Limited Liability Company in the United States.
 This company formation is available for most small businesses and you only need €3,000 in start-up capital to form this corporation type.

 S.L. structures must have multiple owners/shareholders which means you can’t be the sole owner of the company.
 The processing time for an S.L. corporation can be as little as 3-4 weeks if all the documentation is ready and you don’t apply during the holidays.